jeffdgr8/kotbase/README.md

 ### Kotbase KTX

-The [KTX extensions](couchbase-lite-ktx/README.md) include the excellent [Kotlin extensions by MOLO17](https://github.com/MOLO17/couchbase-lite-kotlin), as well as other convenience functions for composing queries, observing change `Flow`s, and creating indexes.
+The [KTX extensions](couchbase-lite-ktx/README.md) include the excellent [Kotlin extensions by MOLO17](https://github.com/MOLO17/couchbase-lite-kotlin), as well as other convenience functions for composing queries, mapping query results, creating documents, and observing change `Flow`s.

 #### Installation